phetsims/gravity-force-lab-basics/doc/implementation-notes.md

 ## Disposal

 There are no dynamic pieces to this simulation, and as a result nothing is disposed.
-As a result no listeners need to be unlinked or removed.
+Therefore no listeners need to be unlinked or removed.